Completeness of Flat Coalgebraic Fixpoint Logics: Abstract

 \section{Abstract}

-Fixed point logics are widely used in computer science, in particular in artificial intelligence and concurrency.
-The most expressive logics of this type are the $\mu$-calculus and its relatives.
-However, popular fixed point logics tend to trade expressivity for simplicity and readability, and in fact often live within the single variable fragment of the $\mu$-calculus.
-The family of such \emph{flat} fixed point logics includes, e.g., CTL, the $*$-nesting-free fragment of PDL, and the logic of common knowledge.
-Here, we extend this notion to the generic semantic framework of \emph{coalgebraic logic}, thus covering a wide range of logics beyond the standard $\mu$-calculus including, e.g., flat fragments of the graded $\mu$-calculus and the alternating-time $\mu$-calculus (such as ATL), as well as probabilistic and monotone fixed point logics.
-Our main results are completeness of the Kozen-Park axiomatization and a timed-out tableaux method that matches \EXP upper bounds inherited from the coalgebraic $\mu$-calculus but avoids using automata.
+Modal fixpoint logics traditionally play a central role in computer science, in particular in artificial intelligence and concurrency.
+The $\mu$-calculus and its relatives are among the most expressive logics of this type.
+However, popular fixpoint logics tend to trade expressivity for simplicity and readability, and in fact often live within the single variable fragment of the $\mu$-calculus.
+The family of such \emph{flat} fixpoint logics includes, e.g., LTL, CTL, and the logic of common knowledge.
+Extending this notion to the generic semantic framework of \emph{coalgebraic logic} enables covering a wide range of logics beyond the standard $\mu$-calculus including, e.g., flat fragments of the graded $\mu$-calculus and the alternating-time $\mu$-calculus (such as alternating-time temporal logic ATL), as well as probabilistic and monotone fixpoint logics.
+We give a generic proof of completeness of the Kozen-Park axiomatization for such flat coalgebraic fixpoint logics.